-So potentially brilliant writers fall at the very first hurdle, but you – yes that’s you – are going to get back up.
+So potentially brilliant writers fall at the first hurdle, but you – yes that’s you – are going to get back up.
 And this time you’re gonna be a bit more creative about it.

 How to build a writing portfolio: Stop thinking like an employee

 First of all, you’ve got to get into a positive but realistic mind-set.
 You’re basically in the same situation as when you went for your first salaried job.

 Remember?
 The job advert said they needed someone with experience, but this was your first job so you didn’t have any yet.
-Of course you would have just as soon as they gave you the damn job, etc etc – and round and round it went.
-It was a nightmare and you either settled for a job you didn’t particularly like, didn't get work at all, or you improvised a bit.
+Of course you would have just as soon as they gave you the **** job – and around and around it went.
+Sound familar?
+In the end, you either settled for a job you didn’t particularly like, didn't get work at all, or you improvised a bit.

 Thankfully, the modern freelance writer happens to belong to an exclusive club where members make their own luck and control their own destiny.
 Unlike the frustrating position of having to be given a job in order to gain experience, people who strike out on their own only need to go out and get it.